Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Robustness

-Second, the mortality selection is another important selection issue to discussed.
-If unhealthy fetuses and infants were less likely to survive into the sample, my estimates would understate the impacts of the earthquake because survivors should have been healthier than culled individuals.
-As discussed, I control for a part of the potential selection before birth by including the fetal death rate in the regressions.
-However, since many unhealthy babies also died within the first 12 months of birth, I further check whether infant deaths involuntarily increased after the earthquake hit using the time series plots of infant mortality rates.
-I find no systematic increasing trend in infant mortality rates after the earthquake in Chiba prefecture.\footnote{\setstretch{0.84}I also find no such increasing trend in fetal death rates.
-Online Appendix~\ref{sec:selection} reports these time series figures and data sources.
-Since systematic prefecture-level data on the infant mortality rate are available, I also estimate equations~\ref{eq4} and \ref{eq5} by adding the infant mortality rate and find that the results presented in Table~\ref{tab:r_disease} are unchanged (not reported).} Another important phenomenon in terms of sample selection may be fertility selection after the disaster (Dehejia and Lleras-Muney 2004).
-The fertility rate may involuntarily decrease during the aftermath of the disaster because some of the population could not afford to have children in such abnormal circumstances.
-In other words, children born during the aftermath of the disaster might be more likely to belong in households that can provide sufficient compensation for any adverse health effects in the circumstances.
-Although my estimates would understate the adverse health effects if such fertility selection behavior had been common among parents, I do not find any systematic reduction in the crude birth rate during or after the year in which the earthquake hit (Online Appendix~\ref{sec:selection}).
+Second, mortality selection after birth is another potentially important issue to be discussed.\footnote{I also confirm that positive fertility selection, which suggests declines in fertility rates in the aftermath of the disaster, did not occur (Online Appendix~\ref{sec:selection}).} If unhealthy infants were less likely to survive into the sample, my estimates would understate the impacts of the earthquake because survivors should have been healthier than those who died.
+As discussed, I control for a part of mortality selection before birth by including the fetal death rate in the regressions.
+However, since unhealthy babies might also die within the first 12 months of birth, I further check whether infant deaths involuntarily increased after the earthquake hit.
+Although no systematic statistics on infant mortality are available, a time-series dataset of annual prefecture-average infant mortality rates between 1917 and 1926 is available from the official vital statistics.
+The time-series plots of the rates indicate no systematic increasing trend in infant mortality rates after the earthquake in Chiba prefecture (Online Appendix Figure~\ref{fig:tsimr}).\footnote{To test the instantaneous impacts of the earthquake on infants' health, I also regress the first-differenced infant mortality rates on the 1923 year dummy.
+I find that the estimated coefficient on the earthquake year dummy is statistically insignificant (Online Appendix~\ref{sec:selection}).
+This result is considered to be consistent with the evidence that the number of children growing up as orphans was small (Subsection~\ref{sec:sec22}).}